 Whatever you choose to do, this can be a great way of developing a new bond with your pet and get some truly stunning pet portraits at the same time.

 14. Make Prints of Your Photos

 One thing that many photographers would love to do is make their own prints.
-And while large-format industrial printers are out of the reach of most of us, a small inkjet photo printer is within reach for most.
-These small printers are a great way of printing smaller print photos which you can then frame and mount wherever you please.
+And while large-format industrial printers are out of the reach of most of us, a small ink jet photo printer is within reach for most.
+These small printers are a great way of printing smaller print photos, which you can then frame and mount wherever you please.

-While printing might not be completely financially feasible, it is a good idea to have a number of physical prints in a portfolio and it definitely brings a certain level of satisfaction.
+While printing might not be completely financially feasible, it is a good idea to have a number of physical prints in a portfolio, and it definitely brings a certain level of satisfaction.

 15. Start a Product Photography Setup

 For those reeling under the pressures of having to find a way to survive without an income during this time of crisis, even a thousand dollars is a lot of money.
-Luckily, there are lots of things you can use that are probably already in your house.
+Luckily, there are plenty of things you can use that are probably already in your house.